businessglitch/3Dice/README.md

 ## Support

-Reach out to us at one of the following places!
+Reach out at the following platforms!
-Fahad Hayat
 - Instagram at <a href="https://www.instagram.com/fahoodii_h/" target="_blank">`@fahoodii_h`</a>
 - LinkedIn at <a href="https://www.linkedin.com/in/fahdhayat/" target="_blank">`Fahad Hayat`</a>